cometaj2/hcli_problem_details/README.rst

 hcli_problem_details
 ====================

-A Python library providing RFC 9457-compliant problem detail exceptions for HCLI applications and other Python projects.
+A Python library providing RFC 9457 compliant problem detail exceptions for HCLI applications and other Python projects.

 ----

 This package delivers a complete set of HTTP problem detail exceptions adhering to RFC 9457 (Problem Details for HTTP APIs).
 Built as part of the HCLI ecosystem, it offers reusable exception classes for HTTP 4xx and 5xx status codes, simplifying standardized error handling in HCLI applications and other Python projects.
-Each exception can be transformed into an RFC 9457-compliant problem detail object for consistent API error responses.
+Each exception can be transformed into an RFC 9457 compliant problem detail dictionary for consistent API error responses.

 Learn more about HCLI at hcli.io [1].